 Swati Singh Parmar has been teaching Public International Law and Jurisprudence from 2016.
 She joined Dharmashastra National Law University, Jabalpur, Madhya Pradesh, in 2018, where she currently is Assistant Professor in International Law and Director of its Centre for Studies in Legal Theory.
 Ms. Swati completed her B.A.
 LL.B.
 (Hons.) from the University of Allahabad in 2011 and LL.M.
 (International Laws) from Amity University, Uttar Pradesh, in 2016.
 She has been awarded gold medal in her LL.M.
 She has completed a course on ‘International Humanitarian Law in Theory and Practice’ from Grotius Centre for International Legal Studies of Leiden University and a course on ‘Diplomacy in the Modern World’ from SOAS University of London.

-Nikunj Kulshreshtha is an Assistant Lecturer at Jindal Global Law School.
+Nikunj Kulshreshtha is an Assistant Professor of Law at Jindal Global Law School, O.P.
+Jindal Global University.
+He completed his LL.M. in Criminal Justice from Queen Mary University of London.
 Prior to joining academia, he was a practising litigator in criminal law.
-He completed his LLM in Criminal Justice from Queen Mary University of London in 2019.
-His research interests are Criminal Law, Criminal Justice and Gender & Law.
+His research interests are Criminal Law, Comparative Criminal Law, Gender & Law and Interdisciplinary Approaches to Law.